Non-parking infringements

 Tell us who was driving (and we’ll send the fine to them)

-If you are the registered owner but you were not driving when the vehicle was fined, tell us who was – complete our online nomination form via the infringement portal or send us a copy of the parking fine nomination statement (PDF 1.4 MB) via post.
+If you are the registered owner but you were not driving when the vehicle was fined, tell us who was – complete our online form on the infringement portal or send us a copy of the parking fine nomination statement (PDF 1.4 MB) via post.

 Don't agree with a parking fine?

-If you disagree with a parking fine and feel there is a valid reason your fine should be withdrawn, you can ask for a review.
+If you disagree with a parking fine and feel there is a valid reason it should be withdrawn, you can ask for a review.
 You need to sign in to the Parking Infringement portal to:

 You don't need to sign in to view the photos taken when the fine was issued.
 Visit Appeal a parking fine page to find out more.